gmirzayev/EESY/README.md

-## js_project
+## EESY
-"Working Title" is an interactive webapp that allows a user to take photos and turn them into photo booth style reels.
-"Working Title" uses the user's webcam to stream live video and to take photos from that feed.
+EESY is an interactive webapp that allows a user to take photos and turn them into photo booth style reels.
+EESY uses the user's webcam to stream live video and to take photos from that feed.
 Once the photos are taken, the user can customize their photo reel with a variety of colors and text.
-Reels are the end product of "Working Title" and will have all of the user's photos formatted in an attractive layout.
+Reels are the end product of EESY and will have all of the user's photos formatted in an attractive layout.

 ## Technologies, Libraries, APIs
 Vanilla JavaScript: for handling buttons and timers.